-Executive Officers and Directors
+Executive Officers, Directors and Director Nominees

-The following table sets forth information about our executive officers and directors, including their ages as of October 31, 2020.
-With respect to our directors, each biography contains information regarding the person's service as a director, business experience, director positions held currently or at any time during the past five years, information regarding involvement in certain legal or administrative proceedings and the experience, qualifications, attributes or skills that caused our board of directors to determine that the person should serve as a director of our Company.
+The following table sets forth information about our executive officers, directors and director nominees, including their ages as of March 4, 2021.
+With respect to our directors and director nominees, each biography contains information regarding the person's service as a director, business experience, director positions held currently or at any time during the past five years, information regarding involvement in certain legal or administrative proceedings and the experience, qualifications, attributes or skills that caused our board of directors to determine that the person should serve as a director of our Company.

-Name Age Position

-Executive Officers

-Wade Miquelon 56 President, Chief Executive Officer and Director

-Matt Susz 52 Senior Vice President, Chief Financial Officer

-Janet Duliga 53 Senior Vice President, Chief Administrative Officer

-Christopher DiTullio 48 Senior Vice President, Chief Customer Officer

-Robert Will 43 Senior Vice President, Chief Merchandising Officer

-Directors

-Lily Chang 55 Director

-Jonathan Sokoloff 63 Director

-Darrell Webb 62 Director

-John Yoon 37 Director
+Name Age Position Executive Officers Wade Miquelon 56 President, Chief Executive Officer and Director Matt Susz 52 Senior Vice President, Chief Financial Officer Ann Aber 43 Senior Vice President, General Counsel & Secretary Varadheesh Chennakrishnan 51 Senior Vice President, Chief Information Officer Christopher DiTullio 48 Senior Vice President, Chief Customer Officer Janet Duliga 54 Senior Vice President, Chief Administrative Officer Sharyn Hejcl 56 Senior Vice President, Chief Innovation & Sourcing Officer Michael Joyce 37 Senior Vice President, Planning, Replenishment & Supply Chain Optimization Robert Will 43 Senior Vice President, Chief Merchandising Officer Non-Employee Directors and Director Nominees Lily Chang 55 Director Marybeth Hays 52 Director Nominee Anne Mehlman 40 Director Nominee Jonathan Sokoloff 63 Director Darrell Webb 63 Director John Yoon 37 Director

 Wade Miquelon, 56, was appointed as our President, Chief Executive Officer and a member of the board of directors in February 2019.
 Prior to that, Mr. Miquelon served as our Executive Vice President, Chief Financial Officer beginning April 2016 and as our interim President and Chief Executive Officer from October 2018 to February 2019.
-Previously, Mr. Miquelon served as Chief Financial Officer and Executive Vice President of Walgreens Botts Alliance, Inc., or The Walgreen Company, beginning in 2009, and later took on the additional responsibility as President, International, beginning in 2012.
+Previously, Mr. Miquelon served as Chief Financial Officer and Executive Vice President of Walgreens Boots Alliance, Inc., or The Walgreen Company, beginning in 2009, and later took on the additional responsibility as President, International, beginning in 2012.
 Prior to his tenure at The Walgreen Company, Mr. Miquelon served as Executive Vice President, Chief Financial Officer of Tyson Foods, Inc. Prior to that, Mr. Miquelon spent fifteen years as an executive at The Procter and Gamble Company and was based in Europe, Asia and the United States.
 In 2018, without admitting or denying any of the allegations, Mr. Miquelon consented to the issuance of an SEC order relating to his tenure at The Walgreen Company providing that he cease and desist from committing or causing any violation or future violations of Section 17(a)(2) of the Securities Act and pay a civil monetary penalty of \$160,000.
 The suit was brought against The Walgreen Company and certain of its executives, including Mr. Miquelon.
 The order related to actions taken prior to 2015 and did not bar Mr. Miquelon from serving as an officer or director of a public company.
 Mr. Miquelon currently is a board member of Acadia Healthcare Company, Inc. and a trustee of National 4-H Council.
 He previously served on the boards of Alliance Boots, Lyric Opera and Chicago Shedd Aquarium.
 Mr. Miquelon was selected to our board of directors because of, among other things, his extensive knowledge and experience with our business and his role as our chief executive officer.